paperdrip/cabincoder-jekyll/_pages/about.md

 ## Get Simples

-Simples is created and supported by [Jekyll Themes](https://jekyllthemes.io), and is available for $29.
+Simples is created and supported by [Jekyll Themes](https://jekyllthemes.io), they have other themes that also look nice.

-<a href="https://jekyllthemes.io/theme/simples-blog-jekyll-theme" class="button button--large">Get This Theme</a>